 3. When should you stop tracking your miles?

 I personally go by the rule of intent.
 The moment I decide I'm done and I do not intend to accept any offers, I'll go ahead and record my “end” odometer reading (or shut off the mileage tracker app).

 That means if I stop delivering to run an errand, I stop tracking.
 If I take a lunch break and decide to drive somewhere, I don't record that.

 But here's what I don't believe you have to do:

 You don't need to shut down at the end of each trip.
 The IRS has no requirement to keep a record of every trip individually.
 Even if I drop off one order, then head to a spot closer to restaurants, the fact that I've got the apps on and I'm intending to accept the next good offer tells me my miles are still business related.

 If at some point you have to do personal driving, that's the point where you stop.
 If you pause to go pick up one of the kids, or to drive to meet someone for coffee, do not track those miles for your business.

 You're not driving to the office any more, so you don't commute, correct?
-This might surprise you.
-Even as an independent contractor, you may have commuting miles.

 You get in your car and go available immediately.